AJ-Holzer/CHATLEX/README.md

 ## 💡 Suggest Enhancements

-If you have any suggestions on how to enhance its safety and anonymity?
+You have any suggestions on how to enhance its safety and anonymity?
 Feel free to open an issue or start a discussion in the GitHub Repository.

 ## ✨ Core Features